Covid-19 Vaccine Information

 “There’s a solution that is available, is safe, and is effective.
 And when folks choose not to take it, it affects everyone else.”

-Like non-COVID patients who need life-saving care for a heart attack or stroke.
-As COVID cases climb, Dr. Shah says, “It’s a challenge to find beds.”
+Like patients who don’t have COVID but still need life-saving care for a heart attack or stroke.
+As cases of COVID climb, Dr. Shah says, “It’s a challenge to find beds.”

 This cascade of COVID’s complications makes for long days for healthcare workers like Dr. Shah.
 But what keeps him and others awake at night is not just that most of the patients in the COVID units are unvaccinated.